moondance-labs/tanssi-docs/builders/deploy/dapp/deploy.md

 ### Connect Your Wallet to the DApp {: #connect-wallet }

 Upon navigating to the [Tanssi dApp](https://apps.tanssi.network/dancebox), you'll be required to connect your wallet.
 Depending on the wallet you're using, your wallet may pop up when first navigating to the Tanssi dApp.
-If so, feel free to follow the prompt, select the accounts you want to interact with and connect your wallet.
+If so, feel free to follow the prompt, select the accounts you want to interact with, and connect your wallet.

 Otherwise, to get started, you can: